How to get MC Number

 • The BOC-3 Form is officially named Designation of Agents for Service of Process.

-• This designates authorizes a process agent in each state to receive legal documents on your behalf.
+• This authorizes a process agent in each state to receive legal documents on your behalf.

 • Finding a Process Agent to handle this easy FMCSA requirement for you is affordable and a quick online search away.

-The 91X/MCS90 insurance proof and BOC-3 form are what activates your MC–Motor Carrier Authority.
+The MCS90-91X insurance proof and BOC-3 form are what activates your DOT number to include an MC number–Motor Carrier Authority.

 You’ll receive your official authority certificate in the mail approximately 2 weeks after your MC number becomes active.

-Your Motor Carrier Authority allows you to legally haul freight for hire across state lines in your registered vehicles.
+Your MC number lets you legally haul freight for hire across state lines in your registered vehicles as an authorized motor carrier.

-There’s a limited time period to set up your insurance and BOC-3 to activate your authority, so be sure to connect with your Truck Insurance Pro from the very beginning of your venture.
+There’s a limited time period to set up your insurance and BOC-3 to activate your authority, so be sure to connect with us from the very beginning of your venture.

 The better you have your ducks in a row, the least money spent on insurance and time wasted not hauling freight.